donnchawp/pano-block/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Create stunning panoramic images from 3 photos with an interactive viewer for drag, zoom, and keyboard navigation.
+Display your panoramic images from 3 photos with an interactive viewer for drag, zoom, and keyboard navigation.

 == Description ==

-**Panoramic Image Block** is a powerful WordPress Gutenberg block that allows you to create beautiful panoramic images by automatically stitching together 3 uploaded images.
+**Panoramic Image Block** is a powerful WordPress Gutenberg block that allows you to display beautiful panoramic images by automatically stitching together 3 uploaded images.
 Perfect for showcasing landscapes, architecture, events, or any wide-angle view.

 ### Key Features